mmbman/Katagiri/1987-01-10-Dogen-Four-Points.md

 <a href="https://www.mnzencenter.org/the-dainin-katagiri-audio-archive/track-1-of-28006617" target="_blank">Listen to this talk</a>
 </p>

-Dogen Zenji's teaching may be explained in terms of four points.
+Dōgen Zenji's teaching may be explained in terms of four points.

 The first one is [...] *realization of impermanence*.

 The second point is *shikantaza*: zazen as *practice*.

 The third, [can I] say *liberation*, or *body and mind dropping off*.
-[Dogen] uses a particular term, “body and mind casting off” or “dropping off,” which means liberation or freedom in action.
+[Dōgen] uses a particular term, “body and mind casting off” or “dropping off,” which means liberation or freedom in action.
 So *liberation in action*, that is the third point.

 Fourth, that is, how can I say, *the whole works*.